-If your income and concessional contributions (CCs) are more than $250,000 in 2021/22, you may have to pay an additional 15% tax on some or all of your CCs, as the case study below illustrates.
+If your income and concessional contributions (CCs) exceed $250,000 in 2024/25, you may have to pay an additional 15% tax on some or all of your CCs, as the case study below illustrates.
 Income from a range of sources counts towards this limit, including employment and business income, investment income, and income you may receive from one-off payments such as redundancy and termination payments.

 Div 293 tax is payable in addition to the standard 15% tax that is generally paid on CCs by most people.
 For many people concessional contributions are still worthwhile.
-Even though you’ll pay tax on your concessional contributions (within your cap) at 30%, this is still less than the top marginal tax rate of 47% (including Medicare levy) that applies to high income earners who are liable for Div 293 tax.
+Even though you’ll pay tax on all or part of your concessional contributions (within your cap) at 30%, this is still less than the top marginal tax rate of 47% (including Medicare levy) that generally applies to high income earners who are liable for Div 293 tax.

 How do I know if I have to pay Div 293 tax and what do I need to do?